patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 git push -u origin a-descriptive-name-for-my-changes
 ```

-4. Once you are satisfied, go the webpage of your fork on GitHub.
+4. Once you are satisfied, go to the webpage of your fork on GitHub.
 Click on "Pull request".
-Make sure to add the github handle of [name of teacher] as
+Make sure to add the GitHub handle of [name of teacher] as
 reviewer, so that [name of teacher] gets notified for future changes.

-5. Change the PR into a draft by clicking on "Convert to draft" on the right of the github pull request web page.
+5. Change the PR into a draft by clicking on "Convert to draft" on the right of the GitHub pull request web page.

 In the following, whenever you have done some progress, don't forget to commit your work and push it to your account so that is shows in the pull request.
 Additionally, you should make sure to update your work with the current master from time to time by doing: